castacks/castacks.github.io/summer2020.md

 <a id="3.6" />
-**3.6 Control**
+**3.6 Modeling and Control**
-* Modeling a quadrotor (kinematics and dynamics)
+* Modeling a multirotor (kinematics and dynamics)
 * The general architecture of the control system with PX4 as an example
 * PID for attitude and position controllers
-* Simple quadrotor MATLAB simulation with fill-ins for position, attitude and the plant model
+* MATLAB simulation with analysis for multirotor, attitude control and position control designs (including fully-actuated multirotors)